Nijon435/sweet_box/sql/README.md

 # Database Setup Instructions

-This folder contains all the SQL files needed to set up and maintain the Sweet Box database.
+This folder contains the SQL files needed to set up and maintain the Sweet Box database.

 ## Files Overview

-- **schema.sql** - Complete database schema with all tables
+- **schema.sql** - Complete database schema with all tables (PostgreSQL)
 - **seeds.sql** - Sample data for testing and development
-- **add_unit_column.sql** - Migration to add unit column to existing databases
-- **run_migration.py** - Python script to run migrations automatically
-- **update_render_database.py** - Script to update production Render database
+- **queries.sql** - Example SQL queries for common operations

 ## Database Configuration